 Start now in whatever role you have; put the patient first and learn what you need to know to create the best care plan for them.
 If you start now in your current or future bedside role, the transition to being a Nurse Advocate by title will be effortless and an easy decision to make!

-Create a free Trusted profile for more nursing resources, tips & tricks, and access to your very own Nurse Advocate!
+Create a free Trusted profile for more nursing resources, tips & tricks, and access to all available nursing jobs!